Open-Superintelligence-Lab/blueberry-llm/experiments/exp7_hybrid_deltanet_ablation/README.md

 Ablation study testing 13 architectures (0-100% attention) to find the optimal DeltaNet/Attention hybrid ratio for language modeling.

+FLA works well on H100 GPUs, other architectures might have issues.

 Experiments are not exhaustive, but there is a strong base to continue experimentation.

 **📺 Video Overview:** [Watch on YouTube](https://www.youtube.com/watch?v=tf3ESMqDOTY)